curiousQuartz/Curiosities/paws_n_cart/README.md

-This program requires python 3.10 or later to run due to the use of match-case statments which were not introduced until this version.
+This program requires python 3.10 or later to run due to the use of match-case statments which were not introduced in python until this version.

 ## Challenge